History in its broadest aspect is a record of man’s migrations from one environment to another.

 – Ellsworth Huntington

 Based out of Iowa State University, Flyway: Journal of Writing & Environment is an online journal publishing poetry, fiction, nonfiction, short scripts, and visual art that explores the many complicated facets of the word environment – whether rural, urban, or suburban; whether built or wild – and all its social and political implications.
-We accept submissions from September 1 to March 31 of each year, except for visual art, which we accept year-round.
+We also welcome book review submissions.

 We are interested in work that explores the intersection of human experience and the environment, broadly interpreted: work that focuses on ecology, science and the environmental imagination, certainly, but also work that focuses on place, on natural and built environments, and on the ways that people interact with their environments.
 We are looking for work that surprises, moves, haunts, or affects the reader in some significant way.